scottnonnenberg/eslint-compare-config/README.md

 ## TODO

-- When testing nested config files (like `project/tests/.eslintrc.js`), we set the current working dir to the target directory, which may cause `eslint` not to search up the tree for parent config files.
-Needs more research.
 - Support eslint config in YAML and `package.json` files
 - In default output, include overall counts: total, shared, missing left, missing right